builderz-io/v-alpha-2019/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-This repository includes an implementation of the Value Instrument's four principles for monetary design, that aim to stimulate economic activity in communities.
-This alpha version is coded with blockchain technology in mind, yet it does not run on or connect to any blockchain in its current state.
+This repository includes an implementation of the Value Instrument's four principles for value accounting.
+This alpha version is coded with distributed ledger technology in mind, yet this repository does not run on or connect to any blockchain in its current state.

 Installing and running this alpha will give you an online-banking-web-app with a chat-like user interface.